jarmez/claude-cli/readme.md

 # Claude CLI
-* Currently in testing, not ready for general use *
+* Currently in testing, not ready for general use, you are welcome to fork, compile and test, and provide feedback.
+* Currently working on integating MCP server configuration for custom extensibility.

 A command-line interface for the Claude AI assistant with Vim/Neovim-like interaction.

 ## Features